htr3n/loan-approval-portal/README.md

 #### Web Layer

-The Web user interface for the customers of the loan approval process which is implemented using [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html).
-Data manipulation and persistence are performed with [Hibernate](http://hibernate.org).
+The Web user interface for the customers of the loan approval process which is implemented with [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html).
+Data manipulation and persistence are done using [Hibernate](http://hibernate.org).

 * The main configuration for the Web application is `WEB-INF/web.xml`.